pootrank/rankomatic/README.rst

 You can find this app at www.otorder.com.

-In order to run it, make sure you have pip installed.
+In order to run it locally, make sure you have pip installed.
 Then clone the repository, run the commands::

   pip install -r requirements.txt